-We don’t recommend to start a sentence on the subject and finish it in the body of the email.
+We don’t recommend starting a sentence on the subject and finishing it in the body of the email.
 This can annoy people since it doesn’t respect the audience.

-If you want to invite your mailing list to read your content you can add the word NEW on the subject to promote that freshly published blog post.
+If you want to invite your mailing list to read your content you can add the word NEW on the subject to promote that fresh blog post.

 Don’t use it all the time because then it loses its attraction powers.

-Sit and think about the best possible title for the content of the email and try different formats: questions, X number of tips/reasons, NEW, etc. and test which ones work better.
+Sit and think about the best possible subject for the content of the email and try different formats: questions, X number of tips/reasons, NEW, etc. and test which ones work better.

-You might take into consideration adding emojis (apparently they increase the open rate) and numbers.
+You might take into consideration adding emojis (apparently they increase open rates) and numbers.

 Basically, in order to know which words you shouldn’t use, take a look at your spam inbox and avoid using the kind of words you’ll find there.

-Last thing regarding email subjects, try not to be repetitive.
+Last tip regarding email subjects, try not to be repetitive.